On this page you will find a KIT LIST to download and information on what kit you need and what can be borrowed from the school DofE kit store.

 Groups must provide their own tents.
 These should be 2 or 3 person back-backing camping tents.
 No larger than 4 person max.
 Family tents are not suitable.

 Families or friends or relatives often have tents they are happy to lend out.

 Tents can be bought from a variety of outlets, including Blacks or Mountain Warehouse (Horsham), Millets (Redhill), Tesco or Cotswold (Guildford or Horsham).
 Search for BACKPACKING TENTS.

 Do NOT bring a POP UP TENT

 Groups can organise their tent arrangements to suit.
-Some groups buy them together and own them jointly.
-Other groups may have one person who is a keen outdoory person and willing to own a tent outright.
-Whichever way your group chooses to organise shelter, the important thing is to look after your tent and always dry it out thoroughly after every expedition.
+Some groups buy them jointly and share ownership.
+Other groups may have one person who is a keen outdoor person and willing to own a tent outright.
+Look after your tent and dry it out after every expedition.
 Put it up when you get home outside on a dry surface in a sunny position and it will dry in no time at all.
-NEVER store tents wet, it will rot and have to be thrown away.
+Never store a tent wet, it will rot and have to be thrown away.

-Regatta, Sprayway, Berghaus and Karrimor and Rab are all brands which, in rough ascending order of cost, will do the job well.
+Regatta, Sprayway, Berghaus and Karrimor and Rab are brands which, in rough ascending order of cost, will do the job well.
 Try them on.
-Breathable fabrics like goretex (or similar other brands are available) are almost universal now.
-These allow sweat to breathe out and keep you drier.

 Here are some waterproof jacket bundles from GoOutdoors